aws-solutions/virtual-waiting-room-on-aws/docs/software-architecture.md

 ![Image of Deployment View](deployment-view.jpg)

-There are six CloudFormation templates available for the AWS Virtual Waiting Room.
+There are six CloudFormation templates available for the Virtual Waiting Room on AWS.
 Two templates are intended for deployment together into one account's region.
 The remainining four templates can be deployed into the same or different regions, or separate accounts from the two primary templates.
 Each template is briefly described below.

 #### aws-virtual-waiting-room-api-gateway-cw-logs-role.template

 This template is used to create and configure an IAM Role for API GAteway that allows it to send access logs to CloudWatch.
-The Role is configured at the account/region level, so it may or may not exist when the AWS Virtual Waiting Room is installed the first time.
+The Role is configured at the account/region level, so it may or may not exist when the Virtual Waiting Room on AWS is installed the first time.
 Run this template if no existing IAM Role for API Gateway logging has been added for the region.

 #### aws-virtual-waiting-room.template

-This is the primary template for the AWS Virtual Waiting Room.
+This is the primary template for the Virtual Waiting Room on AWS.
 This template configured all the foundational APIs, events, Virtual Private Cloud, Elasticache and DynamoDB table.
 This template is always installed with a new event.

 #### aws-virtual-waiting-room-authorizers.template

-This template installs the API Gateway authorizers that can be used by the customer with AWS Virtual Waiting Room issued JSON Web Tokens.
+This template installs the API Gateway authorizers that can be used by the customer with Virtual Waiting Room on AWS issued JSON Web Tokens.
 After installing this template, the customer can add the authorizers to one or more API Gateway REST APIs to only allow users access who have passed through the waiting room.
 #### aws-virtual-waiting-room-openid.template

 This is an optional template that provides a set of APIs for Open ID Connect authorization and a sample page that acts as a waiting room within the authentication flow.
 This template is a logical layer above the primary public and private APIs configured by aws-virtual-waiting-room.template.